-Article EA 513.8.3.1 Number of Technical Delegates per Event
+Article EA 513.8.3.1 Number of Technical Delegates per Event In the case of more than one National Competition at the same Event:

-- c1) Three Technical Delegates are recommended to be appointed in the case of 5 CCN Competitions or more. - d) Additional or Assistant Technical Delegates may be appointed. - e) Technical Delegate cannot officiate at the same Event for more than three consecutive years or four consecutive events. - f) In the case of a competition with 100 or less competitors in EA Classes, only One Technical Delegate is required.
+c1) Three Technical Delegates are recommended to be appointed in the case of 5 $\frac{\text{CCN}}{\text{competitions or more.}}$

+- d) Additional or Assistant Technical Delegates may be appointed. - e) A Technical Delegate cannot officiate at the same Event for more than three consecutive years or four consecutive events. - f) In the case of an competition Event with 100 or less competitors, in EA Classes, only One Technical Delegate is required. the number of Technical Delegates may be negotiated between the overall Technical Delegate and the Event Organising Committee.